Mountain Grove, Missouri: History

 A post office called Mountain Grove has been in operation since 1875.
 The community owes its present name to a stand of trees near the original elevated town site.

 In 1841 a settlement was built on land east of Mountain Grove near a spring in a grove of hickory timber.
+A post office was established in Hickory Spring, the original name of Mountain Grove, in 1851, but was removed in 1861.

+On March 9, 1862, there was a skirmish in the town during the American Civil War.

-A post office was established in Hickory Spring in 1853.
-The post office, in 1878, was named for Judge Robert W. Fyan, a prominent figure in early county history.
+A new post office was named for Judge Robert W. Fyan, a prominent figure in early county history.
 In 1859, a general store was built at the crossroads about one mile west of Hickory Spring.
-The old post office established under the name of Fyan before the Civil War changed to Mountain Grove, with reference to its location on a ridge in a grove of trees, in 1878.
+The Fyan post office's name was changed to Mountain Grove, with reference to its location on a ridge in a grove of trees, in 1878.

-On March 9, 1862 there was a skirmish in the town.

 This became known as the "mountain store, mountain grove or the mountain" due to its elevation of 1,525 ft.
 One of the most famous incidents in Mountain Grove occurred in the middle of May 1883, when what was called a "nipping frost" caused every tree, sapling and shrub in the community of Fyan and the Fyan depot to be cut clean as from an axe.
 Thus, the joining of Mountain Grove and adjoining Fyan occurred.
 In June, the name of the depot was changed to Mountain Grove.
 The town reapplied for a charter in 1886, changed its boundaries and held its first election.

 Buildings within or near the city listed on the National Register of Historic Places include the Administration Building, Missouri State Fruit Experiment Station, Mountain Grove Bandstand, and Mountain Grove City Hall.